-Separate accounting records must be maintained for HOME funds.
+Separate accounting records must be maintained for HOME, NHTF and SC HTF monies.
 The co-mingling of funds is not permitted.
-HOME funds must be kept in a non-interest-bearing account.
+SRDP funds must be kept in a non-interest bearing account.
 Not only will separate records serve to meet required recordkeeping requirements, but it will also eliminate potential conflicts with the Recipient's usual recordkeeping systems, which may reflect a different local fiscal year or accounting functions by department rather than by property and activity.
 In addition, separation of accounts reduces conflicts with other funds.
-All records and correspondence pertaining to HOME must reflect the award number.
+All records and correspondence pertaining to SRDP funds must reflect the award numbers.
 At the time of a financial review, whether it is during the oversight period of the program or during the affordability period, the ledger and journals listed below must be available for review.
 The ledger and journals should be able to demonstrate that a budget control system exists in the accounting record system.